hzeller/beagleg/README.md

     sudo hardware/start-devicetree-overlay.sh hardware/BUMPS/BeagleG.dts

 See the [Hardware page](./hardware) how to enable the cape at boot time.
+(Note: this section will be simpler once we switched entirely to universal cape).

 ## Machine control binary
 To control a machine with G-Code, use the `machine-control` binary.